-It is possible to customize the chosen architecture using combinations of roles and taints, which are described below, to adapt to the available infrastructure.
+You can customize your architecture using combinations of roles and taints, described below, to adapt to the available infrastructure.

-As a general recommendation, it is easier to monitor and operate well-isolated groups of machines in the cluster, where hardware issues would only impact one group of services.
+Generally, it is easier to monitor and operate well-isolated groups of machines in the cluster, where hardware issues only impact one group of services.

-It is also possible to evolve an architecture after initial deployment, in case the underlying infrastructure also evolves (new machines can be added through the expansion mechanism, roles can be added or removed...).
+You can also evolve an architecture after initial deployment, if the underlying infrastructure also evolves (new machines can be added through the expansion mechanism, roles can be added or removed, etc.).